-The symptoms of COVID-19 , the new coronavirus, include fever, fatigue, and a dry cough.
+The symptoms of COVID-19, the disease caused by the new coronavirus, include fever, fatigue, a cough, shortness of breath, body aches, and a sore throat.
 These can also happen with other conditions, including bronchitis.
 It’s hard to tell what you have just by how you feel.

 Bronchitis is the general term for inflammation of the cells lining the tubes that carry air to and from your lungs.
 The main symptom is a deep cough that comes on fast.
 It can start as a dry, hacking cough, but you’ll usually start noticing mucus.
 Other symptoms might include:

 - Shortness of breath

 - Cold symptoms, such as a mild headache or body aches

 You might have a cough for a few weeks or months after your other symptoms clear up.

 To be on the safe side, call your doctor to discuss your symptoms.
 Other signs of COVID-19 may include:

 - Congestion or a runny nose

 - Stomach problems like pain, nausea, vomiting, or diarrhea